Taking care of your surgical wounds aids your recovery. Swelling is normal after surgery and bruising is not uncommon.

 - increase blood flow in the affected area

 Most surgeons recommend cold gel packs.
 They are easily chilled by placing them in the freezer for 10 to 20 minutes.
-Here’s a very popular cold pack that is well-reviewed on Amazon.
+Here’s a very that is well-reviewed on Amazon.

 Cold Compression Therapy combines two of the principles of R.I.C.E.
 (Rest, Ice, Compression, Elevation) to reduce pain and swelling and is often recommended by orthopedic surgeons following surgery.